Panduza/panduza-doc/content/docs/platform/specifications/local-service-discovery/_index.md

 ---
-title: "DNS"
+title: "Local Service Discovery"
 weight: 1
 ---

-# DNS
+# Local Service Discovery

-This feature allow a client to easily discover platform connected to the network.
+This feature allow a client to easily discover machine that host a platform connected to the local network.

 ### `[PLATF_REQ_DNS_0000_00]` - Service Port